 Authenticity and generosity are also cardinal values for the Firm.
 In this respect, it is committed to an impeccable code of conduct, as certified by the Responsible Jewellery Council (RJC).

-1918: partnership with Paul Mercier – Baume & Mercier founded
+1918: partnership with Paul Mercier – Baume & Mercier Maison founded in Geneva

 1988: the Firm becomes a part of the future Richemont Group